 High-risk loans, while providing several potential benefits to those needing financing, come with risks that should be seriously considered.
 According to the U.S. Department of Treasury, default rates for high-risk loans have been estimated at over 30%.
 This statistic alone speaks volumes about the inherent risk these types of loan instruments can possess.

-One must consider certain pitfalls and consequences when taking out such a loan.
-For example, many lenders will charge higher interest rates on high-risk loans to balance the greater risk they take when approving the loan.
+One must consider certain pitfalls and consequences when submitting a loan request for such a product.
+For example, many lenders will charge higher interest rates on high-risk loans to balance the greater risk they take when evaluating the loan.
 Additionally, borrowers may be subject to more stringent requirements like collateral or credit score minimums.
 Furthermore, if one defaults on their payments, they could face serious repercussions such as legal action or collection agency involvement leading to further financial burden and stress.

 It is clear from this discussion that prospective borrowers should weigh all options carefully before considering high-risk loan products; they need to understand both sides of the equation to make an informed decision regarding their financial future.